 Bonus functions: 15-hour delay, 1-hour keep warm, gluten-free, dough, cake, jam, fast bake (‘eco’), 3 loaf sizes up to 1kg

-Comments: This machine gets full marks for practicality.
-The instructions are very easy to follow and recipe book offers a broad variety of options for all the different functions, with photographs.
+This machine gets full marks for practicality.
+The instructions are very easy to follow and the included recipe book offers a variety of options for all the different baking modes.
 The functionality and display are simple but sadly there’s no viewing window for that sneaky, impatient peek.
 Texture, appearance and taste of the loaf were very appealing.

 Russell Hobbs compact fast bake bread maker